mikebski/resume/README.md

 ** Javascript, AngularJS, Java, ServiceNow **

 * ServiceNow Architect - Design and develop busniess applications to work within the ServiceNow framework
+* Java/Kotlin Developer - Develop containerizded microservices and applications to support business processes - mainly using Kotlin and running on the IBM hybrid cloud (based on OpenShift)

 ### August 2015 - April 2019: The Maven Group